liemluong/data-512-final/README.md

 --------------------------------------------------------------------

-### Summary
+### Summary:
 We are living in a connected world.
 Each of us play an important role in fighting the COVID together.
 Tracking the total coronavirus cases daily is important.
-However, I want to explore the relationship of the current pandemic and the government policy responses in our connected world.
-That can potentially provide interesting story.
+However, the relationship between the current pandemic and the government policy responses is noteworthy.
+That can potentially provide an interesting story.
 Eventually, it benefits the people from human center perspective.

-### Data Source:
+COVID-19 is surely the most search keyword on the internet currently and the most talked topic in the news in 2020.
+The impact of the coronavirus can be seen everywhere.
+This is considered the most casualty pandemic in humankind.
+It touches every corner of the world: people, economy, government, school, and travel.

+My motivation to choose this topic is simple: learning something from the past can be helpful for dealing with the future problems.
+Considering this analysis, I hope it will be a great contribution to the human knowledge.
+Most importantly, something for the future readers to look back to be well-equipped for future pandemics.

+### About the Data:
+The data source for this analysis is from the University of Oxford - Blavatnik School of Government.
+In particular, the Oxford COVID-19 Government Response Tracker (OxCGRT) is the main source where it is a comprehensive dataset collected by many volunteers around the world on many diferent common policy responses that governments have taken to respond to the pandemic.
+It now has data from more than 180 countries.

 #### About Oxford COVID-19 Government Response Tracker:
 * https://www.bsg.ox.ac.uk/research/research-projects/coronavirus-government-response-tracker